Stefan2114/Connect-Four/README.md

 * Change from console UI to graphic UI

 ## Features:
-* Drop a piece on one of the available columns
+* Drop a piece on one of the available columns by using the left-click button
-* Connect 4 pieces on a rows/column/diagonal
+* Objective: connect 4 pieces on a rows/column/diagonal
-* The AI will try to stop you from winning
+* The AI will try to defeate you

 ## Implementation:
 * Object Oriented Programming